webpack/webpack-cli/README.md

 ## Contributing and Internal Documentation

 The webpack family welcomes any contributor, small or big.
 We are happy to elaborate, guide you through the source code and find issues you might want to work on!
-To get started have a look at our [documentation on contributing](./.github/CONTRIBUTING.md).
+To get started have a look at our [contribution documentation](./.github/CONTRIBUTING.md).

 ## Open Collective